 Orphan Well Readings, 2018.
 Iron filings and magnets on paper, 30.4 x 22.8 cm

 reading wild lands (dispersal 6-18-048-02 W5), 2018.
 HDV 1080p 6 min 57 sec

 reading wild lands (dispersal 12-04-039-08 W4), 2018.
 HDV 1080p 9 min 39 sec

-Works from this series was presented in the exhibition If the river ran upwards (2018), a group exhibition at Walter Phillips Gallery, Banff Centre for Arts and Creativity curated by Jacqueline Bell with Silvina Babich / Alana Bartol / Diane Borsato / Carolina Caycedo / T’uy’t’tanat-Cease Wyss & Anne Riley / Genevieve Robertson.
+Work in this series was first developed for If the river ran upwards (2018), a group exhibition at Walter Phillips Gallery, Banff Centre for Arts and Creativity curated by Jacqueline Bell with Silvina Babich / Alana Bartol / Diane Borsato / Carolina Caycedo / T’uy’t’tanat-Cease Wyss & Anne Riley / Genevieve Robertson.
 Installation photos: Jessica Whitman and Brittany Lucas, courtesy of Walter Phillips Gallery, Banff Centre for Arts and Creativity.
 Thank you to Jacqueline Bell, Canada Council for the Arts, and Banff Centre for Arts and Creativity for their support of this work.
 Scroll down to read an excerpt from the exhibition text.

 For video previews, click on images 1- 3.

 Excerpt from If the river ran upwards exhibition text, written by Jacqueline Bell:

 Alana Bartol's video, reading wild lands (2018) depicts two sites in Calgary that were former oil refineries: Inglewood Wildlands and Refinery Park.
 Both areas have undergone, or are currently undergoing, remediation processes that aim to repair the toxic effects of the refineries on the biological health of these sites.